Ernest Jones (linebacker)

-Ernest Jones IV (born November 22, 1999) is an American professional football linebacker for the Seattle Seahawks of the National Football League (NFL).
+Ernest Jones IV (born November 22, 1999) is an American professional football middle linebacker for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the South Carolina Gamecocks.

 Early life

 Jones grew up in Waycross, Georgia and attended Ware County High School.
 As a senior, he recorded 112 tackles with six tackles for loss, two sacks and three forced fumbles and was named first-team Class AAAAA.
 Jones committed to play at South Carolina after considering offers from Georgia Tech and Duke.